 Use Brunnera in shade gardens, woodland settings, and near ponds.
-It can make a great ground cover and looks beautiful lining a path or border, although it can take awhile to fill in.
-Brunnera is also a great choice for containers.
-The variegated leaf varieties will make a nice filler throughout the season.
-Many are hardy enough to remain in containers throughout the winter, with a little extra protection.
+It can make a great ground cover and looks beautiful lining a path or border, although it can take a while to fill in.

 Since deer and slugs do not often bother Brunnera, it makes a nice alternative to Hosta.
 Companions with different textures and leaf shapes include Hellabores, iris, hostas, bleeding heart, geraniums and even late blooming daffodils.